subindevs/TransportSchedule/README.md

 # TransportSchedule
-A transport schedule web application using blazore webassembly
+A transport schedule web application using blazor webassembly